cedar-policy/rfcs/text/0061-functions.md

 ### Namespacing/scoping

-All functions in a policyset are in scope for all policies, i.e., function declarations do not need to lexically precede use.
+All macros in a policyset are in scope for all policies, i.e., function declarations do not need to lexically precede use.
-Cedar policies and function bodies are lexically scoped.
+Cedar policies and macro bodies are lexically scoped.
+`principal`/`action`/`resource`/ `context` are considered to be more tightly bound then function names.
+Macro name conflicts at the top level are a parse error.
+Macro names may shadow extension functions (results in a warning).
 We forbid defining functions with names `principal`, `action`, `resource`, or `context`, to avoid conflicts and confusion with global variable names.

 ### Formal semantics/Desugaring rules
-This RFC does not add any evaluation rules to Cedar, as functions can be completely desugared.
+This RFC does not add any evaluation rules to Cedar, as macros can be completely desugared.
-Dusugaring proceeds from the innermost function call to avoid hygiene issues.
+Dusugaring proceeds from the innermost macro call to avoid hygiene issues.
-If $f$ is the name of a declared function, _def_($f$) is the body of the definition, and $p_1, ..., p_n$ is the list of parameters in the definition.
+If $f$ is the name of a declared macro, _def_($f$) is the body of the definition, and $p_1, ..., p_n$ is the list of parameters in the definition.
 Let $e_1, ..., e_n$ be a list of Cedar expression that do not contain any Cedar Function calls:
 $f(e_1, ..., e_n) \rightarrow$ _def_ $(f) [p_1 \mapsto e_1, ..., p_n \mapsto e_n]$
 Where $e[x \mapsto e']$ means to substitute $e'$ for $x$ in $e$, as usual.